redmop/sanoid/README.md

 ----------

 # Syncoid

-# Note that the snapshots it takes and transfers are not atomic!

 Sanoid also includes a replication tool, syncoid, which facilitates the asynchronous incremental replication of ZFS filesystems.
 A typical syncoid command might look like this: